ibernal1815/sql-security-lab/database/hardening_notes.md

 # PostgreSQL Hardening Notes

-This document outlines the security configuration and hardening steps implemented for the SQL Security Lab project.
-It serves as a technical record of the decisions made while setting up PostgreSQL in a secure, isolated environment.
-The goal was to understand and apply modern best practices for database security, authentication, encryption, and least-privilege design.

-Scope: Local PostgreSQL instance used for development and testing of SQL security concepts.
-Objective: Build a secure baseline configuration resistant to unauthorized access, SQL injection, and privilege escalation.
-Environment: Single-node Linux setup (Mint/Ubuntu), not exposed to the public internet.
-Threats considered: Credential theft, SQL injection, network sniffing, and accidental privilege misuse.

-PostgreSQL is bound only to the local interface:
+This file explains how I set up and secured PostgreSQL for my SQL Security Lab project.
+I made this as part of learning how to protect databases against attacks like SQL injection and to understand how authentication, encryption, and user permissions work.

+---

+## Project Overview

+This was a local PostgreSQL setup (on Linux Mint/Ubuntu).
+The goal was to keep it locked down, safe to experiment with, and close to what a secure production setup should look like.

+**Main security goals:**
+- Stop outside connections and keep everything local.
+- Use strong password protection and encryption.
+- Only give users the access they really need.
+- Prevent SQL injection and risky queries.
+- Keep logs and backups in case something breaks.

+---

+## Network Setup

+The database only listens on the local computer.
+That means no one outside can connect:

 ```
 listen_addresses = 'localhost'
 port = 5432
 ```

-No remote access is permitted by default.
-If remote access is ever needed, it should be restricted by subnet and controlled via firewall:
+If remote access is ever needed for testing, it should be allowed only for specific IPs through a firewall:

 ```
 sudo ufw default deny incoming
 sudo ufw allow from 192.168.56.1 to any port 5432 proto tcp
 ```

-The host-based authentication file enforces modern password hashing and local peer authentication:
+---

+## Authentication Settings

+PostgreSQL checks who’s connecting using the `pg_hba.conf` file.
+I used peer authentication for the local admin user and SCRAM for everything else:

 ```
 local   all   all                           peer